-During the Edo period (1603-1868), after samurai left the battlefields and there was relative peace, they still needed kamon for rituals and events to clarify their lineage and authority.
+During the Edo period (1603-1868), after the samurai left the battlefields, and there was relative peace, they still needed kamon for rituals and events to clarify their lineage and authority.
 The popularity of kamon spread throughout the samurai class; many started to put their family crests on their kimono.
 The Genroku era (1688-1704) was the golden age not only of the Edo period but for Japanese kamon.
 Thus, kamon became highly developed during the Sengoku and Edo periods.

 Finally, the Meiji Restoration (1868-1912) was a time when the emperor made it compulsory for everyone (including commoners) to have a family name and a kamon.
 All Japanese citizens now had the freedom to choose a design or create a crest designed for them, which boosted the number of crests exponentially.

 By the late Asuka period, mon took on a more practical matter.
 There were already too many noble houses in the capital, and those houses filled with retainers, servants, errand-boys, cooks, and so forth.
 They had to transport their lord’s possessions – carriages, litters, oxcarts, horses, food trays, vegetable baskets, and so on – in public places and public events.
 These properties had to be marked clearly to be able to differentiate which palanquin or coach belonged to which family by its design of the crest.

 After this, kamon became popular among the nobles, and various crests created.
-The oldest kamon mentioned in ancient documents was the “Tomoe-mon” during the Heian period, between 1032 and 1091, which consisted of “comma-like” swirl or circular patterns drawn on oxcarts to differentiate between owners (see Figure 13).
-A tomoe-mon is a tomoe used as a kamon, and when its design appears as a set of three, it’s known as mitsudomoe三ツ巴., and is commonly seen on kawara.
+The oldest kamon mentioned in ancient documents was the “Tomoe-mon” during the Heian period, between 1032 and 1091.
+It consisted of “comma-like” swirl or circular patterns drawn on oxcarts to differentiate between owners (see Figure 12).
+A tomoe-mon is a tomoe used as a kamon.
+When its design appears as a set of three, it’s known as mitsudomoe (三ツ巴) and is commonly seen on kawara.

 During the Asuka, Nara, and Heian periods, the Tang Dynasty (618-907) of China, the golden age of Chinese civilization and most sophisticated culture in the world at the time, heavily influenced crest designs and it followed aristocratic preferences of the day.
 Many of the favorite motifs of today have roots dating back to this period when Buddhism, Taoism, and other Chinese influences were at their height.
-It was also a period considered to be the peak of the Japanese imperial court and noted for its art, especially poetry, flower-viewing, and literature.
+It was also a period considered to be the peak of the Japanese imperial court.
+It noted for its art, especially poetry, flower-viewing, and literature.
 So, the designs of kamon tended to be elegant and delicate, emphasizing aesthetics.
 Even today, most descendants of aristocrats use flower or plant crests, many originating over a thousand years ago.

 After the court nobles started the trend, samurai families began to use kamon toward the end of the Heian period; each kamon classified according to bloodline or historical origin.